deshabhakt/Projects/README.md

 Hope you find these useful.

-Feel free to fork and if you like it do hit star.
+Feel free to fork and if you like it do hit star).